A 23-year-old Sunrise Movement founder says the "adults in the room" aren't taking climate change seriously

 Although there are upcoming climate forums where candidates can speak about their plans to grapple with climate change, a climate debate would have allowed candidates to discuss their plans on the same stage at the same time and press each other on the issue in real time.
 As Mother Jones’ Rebecca Leber wrote earlier this month, “MSNBC and CNN have announced forums for September, but debate proponents say forums tend to draw fewer viewers and lack the same level of pressure that having all the candidates onstage at the same time generates.”

-I caught up with Stephen O’Hanlon, 23, who is one of the Sunrise Movement’s eight original founders, to ask about the reaction to the DNC’s decision, and how the group plans to push candidates to talk more about climate in this election.
+I caught up with Stephen O’Hanlon, 23, who is one of the Sunrise Movement’s eight original founders, to ask about the reaction to the DNC’s decision and how the group plans to push candidates to talk more about climate in this election.

 Let’s start with the personal: When did climate change become an issue you care so deeply about?